Advanced SwiftUI TextField: Formatting and Validation

 .keyboardType(.numberPad)

-For example, keyboardType is invalid on iPad.
-In today’s world where Apple encourages application support for multiple device types, it is crucial to provide users with the same experience on different devices.
+For example, on the iPad, keyboardType sometimes does not perform as expected.
+Today, as Apple encourages applications to support multiple device types, it is crucial to allow users to enjoy the same experience on different devices.

-Also, due to limited support for keyboard types, it is often difficult to use in many application scenarios.
-The most typical example is that numberPad does not support negative numbers, meaning it can only be used for positive integers.
-Some developers can solve this by customizing the keyboard or adding inputAccessoryView, but for other developers who lack the ability or energy, it is also a good solution to directly block invalid characters entered.
+In addition, due to the limited supported keyboard types, it is stretched to the limit in many application scenarios.
+The most typical example is that numberPad does not support the negative sign, which means it is only suitable for positive integers.
+Some developers can solve this by customizing the keyboard or adding an inputAccessoryView, but for other developers who do not have the ability or energy, it would be a good solution if they could directly block invalid input characters.

-• In SwiftUI views, use onChange to check and modify input when changes occur
+• In the SwiftUI view, use onChange to judge and modify when the entry changes.

-For the first approach, we still need to use a method like Introspect to invade the UITextField behind the TextField, replacing its original textField method and performing character checks within it.
-In practice, this is the most efficient solution because the check occurs before the character is confirmed by UITextField.
-If we find that the new string does not meet our input requirements, we can directly return false, and the most recently entered character will not be displayed in the input box.
+The first approach still requires using methods like Introspect to intrude into the UITextField behind the TextField, replacing its original textField method, and performing character judgment within it.
+In practice, this method is the most efficient means because the judgment occurs before the character is confirmed by UITextField.
+If we find that the newly added string does not meet our set entry requirements, we can directly return false, and the recently entered character will not appear in the input box.

 Swift